anishhdiwan/symbolic_dqn/README.md

 3. Activate the new env using `conda activate EA_env` and install the pending packages
 4. `pip install pygame=2.1.0` | `pip install pyglet==1.5.21`
 5. Find out the correct torch version for your system and GPU variant (cuda version).
 Install it from the [Torch Website](https://pytorch.org/)
 6. Install git via `conda install -c anaconda git` and clone this repo.
+Enable the python kernel for this environment `python -m ipykernel install --user --name=python3` and start the notebook via `jupyter notebook`
-You can now start playing around with our solution
+7. You can now start playing around with our solution